 History of WICS

 Women in Information and Computer Sciences (WICS) was established in 1995.
 Dr. Debra Richardson, longtime advisor of WICS, was teaching a class of about 100 ICS students, and only 6 of them were women.
 Seeing that there was both a huge gender gap in the ICS school and a retention issue with females in ICS, Dr. Richardson and one of her graduate students decided to form WICS.
-Back then, meetings were merely a small group of girls getting together for lunch a few times a year as a means for support.
+Back then, meetings were merely a small group of girls getting together for lunch a few times a year as a means of support.

 WICS has grown quite a bit since then.
 With a much bigger group involved and more succession planning, WICS has become a strong organization dedicated to encouraging women to pursue the computer science field and providing them with the support to achieve these goals.
-As of 2022, with 12 board members and 4 committees (external affairs, internal affairs, community outreach, and marketing), WICS is able to make a larger impact on female ICS students and support them while they build up their career in the technological field.
+As of 2023, with 13 board members and 4 committees (external affairs, internal affairs, community outreach, and marketing), WICS is able to make a larger impact on female ICS students and support them while they build up their careers in the technological field.

 I also learned a lot about leadership and working with others, both from being led and then learning what I liked/disliked from that.